icerpc/icerpc-csharp/examples/Retry/README.md

 The server is configured to randomly fail, and the client will automatically retry failed invocations up to the configured max attempts.
-If the client invocation reaches the max attempts it gives up on retry and report the failure, if the server failure carries a RetryPolicy.OtherReplica the current endpoint will be excluded for following attempts and the client will be only able to retry if additional endpoints were configured.
+If the client invocation reaches the max attempts it gives up on retry and report the failure, if the server failure carries a RetryPolicy.OtherReplica the current server address will be excluded for following attempts and the client will be only able to retry if additional server addresses were configured.

 First start at least two instances of the Server:
 ```